informationgrid/ingrid-ibus/README.md

 > docker-compose up -d

-- Run as Java "src\main\java\de\ingrid\ibus\IBusApplication.java"
+Run as Java

+> "src\main\java\de\ingrid\ibus\IBusApplication.java"

+or with maven

-- mvn spring-boot:run
+> mvn spring-boot:run

-- execute `mvn install` to expand the base web application
+- execute `mvn package` to build the frontend and let it copy to the resource directory
-- set up a java application Run Configuration with start class `de.ingrid.ibus.BusServer`
-- add the program arguments `--descriptor src/test/resources/communication.xml --busurl /ibus-test --adminport 8100 --adminpassword admin` to the Run Configuration
-- as VM-argument the path to the webapp must be added "-DwebappDir=src/main/release"
-- make sure the tools.jar (from JDK) is added to the classpath of the runtime configuration
 - add `src/test/resources`, `src/main/release/webapp`  to class path
 - the admin gui starts in this sample on port 8100